The Claret Comes of Age

 We take a tremendous amount of pride in making a wine that is distinctly Washington, yet is enjoyed all over the country.
 Here’s how Aryn sees the new winemaking facility and its impact on the 2014 Claret:

 “The Claret was fermented in 63% concrete and 37% stainless steel tanks.
 Aged in 45% new French oak for 21 months.
 The new facility is ideally equipped to further the Matthews style of ripe wines with remarkable restraint.
 The ability to control extraction and increase fruit presence has really helped, and the Matthews wines will see some of the major benefits of the increased but refined extraction.”

 As always, the Claret is blended with traditional Bordeaux varietals: 54% Cabernet Sauvignon, 23% Merlot, 13% Cabernet Franc, 6% Malbec and 4% Petit Verdot, all sourced from our top vineyard sources.
 As for the 2014 Claret tasting notes, here’s what Aryn has to say:

 “Fresh and polished red and black fruits, hints of black tea and vanilla bean open the nose.
 Swirling adds blackberries, red and black currants and a penetrating floral note, reminiscent of a ripe blackberry bush.
 The palate is densely fruited with sleek tannins and a vibrant finish.
 Blackberry, plum skin, dark chocolate and some dried herbs carry all the way through.”

 The 2014 Claret marks the end of one chapter of Claret, and a start of another.
-If we were to graph the Claret’s history one chart, it would look like this:
+If we were to graph the Claret’s history in a chart, it would look like this: